-JT: Peter Zumthor and Campo Baeza have both been a great influence.
+JT: Peter Zumthor and Campo Baeza have both been great influences.
 As well as other architects such as the Portuguese Aires Mateus, ARX and Pedro Domingos.

 I trained as an architect in Portugal and I’m proud of the Portuguese architectural tradition.
 We currently have two living Pritzker laureates [think Nobel prize winners for architecture] which is quite remarkable for such a small country.
 This must have been an influence on me.

-And of course, both our privileged work space and, specially, the people in our small team have been a huge influence on the direction NONOC has taken.
+And of course, both our privileged workspace and, especially, the people in our small team have been a huge influence on the direction NONOC has taken.

 We have been most fortunate to find those who share a passion for what we do and build a team here.
 Especially our senior architect, Tiago Franco, who has become instrumental in all that we do.